- ADB approves $415 million to Georgia for new highway to enhance the country as a regional trade and tourism hub.

-A 23-km highway bypassing the Jvari Pass in northeast Georgia is expected to enhance road safety and boost the country's position as a regional trade hub and tourist destination.
+A new 23-km highway bypassing the Jvari Pass in northeast Georgia will enhance road safety and boost the country's position as a regional trade hub and tourist destination.

 Jvari Pass, Georgia - A road winds its way through the snow-capped mountains of northeast Georgia.

 For centuries, the Tbilisi to Larsi route has connected the South Caucasus countries with the Russian Federation.

 And it is a vital link in Georgia’s emerging network of economic corridors to boost regional trade and tourism.